No. 9 Maryland women beat Wisconsin 79-70 for 10th straight

 MADISON, Wis.
+(AP) — Maryland’s Mimi Collins has confidence in her teammates’ abilities.
+She realizes that if Ashley Owusu or Chloe Bibby starts slowly, other Terrapins can pick up the pace.

+Such was the case on Sunday as the ninth-ranked Terps beat Wisconsin 79-90 on Sunday.

-(AP) — Chloe Bibby scored 19 points and Diamond Miller added 17 to help No. 9 Maryland beat Wisconsin 79-70 on Sunday afternoon for its 10th consecutive victory.
+Bibby scored 19 points and sophomore Diamond Miller added 17 to help Maryland (11-1, 7-0 Big Ten) earn its 10th consecutive victory.
+Collins added 13 points and a career-high 17 rebounds.

+Collins said that communicating and picking up energy in the fourth quarter helped Maryland push through.

+“We’re still learning a lot and we’re quite young,” Collins said.
+“We know we can score the ball.
+That is not a problem for us.
+I think it’s really just our defense (performing well), and that creates our offense.”

 The Terrapins’ only loss this season is an 81-72 setback to then-No. 24 Missouri State on Nov.
 28.

-Maryland (11-1, 7-0) outrebounded Wisconsin 44-29 and got a career-high 17 rebounds from Mimi Collins, who also scored 13 points.
-The 6-foot-3 sophomore forward’s previous career high in rebounds was 11.

-Ashley Owusu added 14 points and Katie Benzan had 12 for Maryland.
+Owusu added 14 points and Katie Benzan had 12 for Maryland, which outrebounded Wisconsin 44-29.

 The Badgers played their second ranked team in four days.
 They suffered a 19-point home loss to No. 13 Michigan on Thursday.

 Maryland has 24 straight Big Ten victories and has won all nine games it has ever played against Wisconsin.
+The Terps kept those streaks going even though their leading scorer struggled early on.

+Owusu, who entered the game averaging a team-high 18.7 points per game, shot 1 of 7 from the field and scored five points in the first half.

+Maryland coach Brenda Frese said the team’s balance yielded benefits on Sunday.
+Collins and Bibby played big roles in maintaining strong play.

 IN THE SPOTLIGHT